allenhwkim/angular-validate/README.md

 How It Works
 ------------
-This module adds Angular validation rules from an object ONLY if not defined.
+This module gracefully injects Angular validation rules from a JSON object ONLY if not defined.

 For example, there is validation rule given as `{minlength:1}`,